On uniform Hilbert Schmidt stability of groups: Introduction

 \end{thm}

-This enables us to prove the other direction of Theorem \ref{thm:main}, by showing that for a virtually abelian group, we can deform the $\varepsilon$-representation into a genuine representation without paying the price of enlarging the dimension.
+This enables us to prove the main technical novelty of the article, by showing that for an amenable group with irreducible finite dimensional unitary representations of bounded dimensions, we can deform the $\varepsilon$-representation into a genuine representation without paying the price of enlarging the dimension.

+\begin{thm} \emph{(1)} Given $d \in \mathbb{N}$, the class $\mathscr{H}$ of amenable groups for which all irreducible finite dimensional unitary representations are of dimension $\leq d$ is uniformly stable with respect to the family $\{(U(n), d_{HS,n})\}$ of unitary groups with the corresponding Hilbert Schmidt norms.

+\emph{(2)} Let $\Gamma$ be an amenable group.
+Then $\Gamma$ is uniformly HS-stable if and only if there exists $d \in \mathbb{N}$, such that all finite dimensional irreducible unitary representations of $\Gamma$ are of dimension $\leq d$.